-At its peak, there were approximately five hundred WCVT customers cut off from the world, as WCVT employees-many themselves without power or phones-worked their ways around fallen trees to repair lines, office personnel came in to answer customer service calls and help in the recovery effort.
+At its peak, there were approximately five hundred WCVT customers cut off from the world, as WCVT employees-many themselves without power or phonesworked their way around fallen trees to repair lines.
+Personnel came into the office to answer customer service calls, and help in the recovery effort.
 Falling temperatures kept the icy coating intact and made the line work brutal.
-Many times, WCVT employees were working right alongside the Vermont National Guardsmen brought in to help assist citizens and support the clean-up effort.
+Many times, WCVT employees were working right alongside the Vermont National Guardsmen help assist citizens brought in to and support